stellanomia/vibrato-rkyv/README.md

 * **Built-in Dictionary Downloader and Manager**
   Getting started is now easier than ever.
 You can download and set up pre-compiled preset dictionaries (e.g., IPADIC, UNIDIC) with a single function call.
   * `Dictionary::from_preset_with_download()`: Handles downloading, checksum verification, and caching automatically.
-  * `Dictionary::from_zstd()`: Intelligently manages `zstd`-compressed dictionaries by decompressing them to a local cache on the first run and using the fast memory-mapped version on all subsequent loads.
+  * `Dictionary::from_zstd()`: Intelligently manages `zstd`-compressed dictionaries by decompressing them to a local cache on the first run.
+It also automatically detects and converts legacy `bincode`-formatted dictionaries (when the legacy feature is enabled), caching them in the modern format in the background for future fast loads.

 ## Features